Amanda Shine, Founder of The Setting

 Good question.
 I think that a useful gift is the best kind of gift or a gift that you wouldn't buy for yourself.
 I always, tried and true, bring a really good candle.
 You don't always have to reinvent the wheel here.

-I want to say no. I have really amazing, amazing girlfriends who are so thoughtful and they'll always be like, "What can I bring?"
-I'll, literally, say like "Your presence is the present."
+I have really amazing girlfriends who are so thoughtful and they'll always ask, "What can I bring?" and I, literally, say like "Your presence is the present."
 And I mean it!
 I think sometimes just being there and being present is more important than always feeling the need to bring something.
 I also don't want my friends to always feel the need to stress out about one last stop, you know?
 I think if you're going and you're spending the night somewhere or someone's really making a big, big spread, then ok fine, but otherwise just show up with love.

 And what about some Amanda Shine life hacks?
 Any daily rituals?